TobyCeballos/odin_docs/docs/miscellaneous/customize-form.md

 ![Enable Form Customization](./images/enable-form-customization.png)

-You will have to reload Frappe Books to see the option, you can press `Ctrl + R` if you are on Windows or linux, or `command + R` on macOS.
+You will have to reload OdinPOS to see the option, you can press `Ctrl + R` if you are on Windows or linux, or `command + R` on macOS.

 ::: warning Disabling Form Customization